Conditions 3-Methylcrotonyl-CoA Carboxylase Deficiency

 Work with your baby’s health care provider to determine the next steps for your child’s care.
 Your baby’s doctor may help you coordinate care with a doctor specializing in metabolism, a dietician who can help plan your child’s specialized diet, or other medical resources in your community.
 Some children with 3-methylcrotonyl-CoA carboxylase deficiency (3-MCC) have developmental delays.
 If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 Because 3-MCC is a genetic condition you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for 3-MCC, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics and the Find a Genetic Counselor tool on the National Society of Genetic Counselors website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Damian was diagnosed with 3-MCC after his out-of-range newborn screening test was confirmed by additional testing.
 Read Damian’s story on the Save Babies through Screening Foundation website.
 You can read other family stories by visiting the Save Babies through Screening Foundation’s webpage.

 Cutter is a toddler with 3-MCC.
 You can read about how Cutter and his family are doing on the Organic Acidemia Association (OAA) website.
 You can read other stories of families affected by 3-MCC by clicking on the family photos at the bottom of this page of the OAA website.